ShariqAyaz/rust-tunnle/README.md

 The gateway begins its life by setting up the foundation for all future operations:
 1. Initialises logging system for operational visibility
 2. Creates a shutdown channel for graceful termination
-3. Establishes shared state (AppState) to track agent connections
+3. Establishes shared state (AppState) using DashMap for concurrent connection tracking
 4. Configures HTTP routes:
    - `/health` for system status
    - `/ws` for WebSocket connections